AkisStavropoulos/eye_movement_analysis/README.md

 **In order to run:**

-1) Full and demo datasets are uploaded on https://gin.g-650 node.org/akis_stavropoulos/belief_embodiment_through_eye_movements_facilitates_memory-651 guided_navigation.
+1) Full and demo datasets are uploaded on https://gin.g-node.org/akis_stavropoulos/belief_embodiment_through_eye_movements_facilitates_memory-guided_navigation.

 - To run the **full dataset**: download EyeMovementDataset.mat.